 Generic RN Admissions

 The Generic RN program is a traditional educational program that offers four semesters of nursing courses toward a degree in Associate Degree Nursing.
 The LPN to RN Transition Program is an accelerated RN program for the LPN who has been practicing for at least one year.
 Students must be full-time after being admitted into the nursing program.
+Both program options are taught in a hybrid format meaning a method of delivery in which instruction occurs using both distance and traditional education methods of delivery.

 Admission opportunities for the SMCC Associate Degree Generic RN Nursing Program are both Fall and Spring semesters.
 The application deadlines are: